junh1024/junh1024-Documents/Computers/How to choose PC Parts.md

 Aim
 ---
-This guide is meant to accompany your process of choosing PC parts for a PC tower or similar,  pre-chosen builds https://pcpartpicker.com/guide/ , or your own.
+This guide is meant to accompany your process of choosing PC parts for a PC tower or similar,  pre-chosen builds https://pcpartpicker.com/guide/ or https://www.logicalincrements.com/ , or your own.
 My aim is to build a low-mid range, quiet, power-saving, money-saving PC that lasts, for light Audio/Video work.
 If you need to do very intense work all the time, or don't care about the above properties, this guide is not for you.

 ## CPU
 Get a CPU with 4 physical cores.
 You can get more, but software might run slower due to lower clock, jumping between more cores, or mismanaging cores. www.REAPER.fm is particularly effective at utilizing multi-core CPUs, while other DAWs are playing catch-up.
 TDP is not a measure of how much power it will use in practice.
 Many low/mid-end CPUs have integrated graphics, so pick those.
 Just don't expect to do gaming at high settings, or at all.
 Many iGPUs support >1 monitor.
 Many low-mid range CPUs will also come with a cooler & thermal paste so you could skip those.